Khloé Kardashian Migraine Interview

 - breastfeeding or plan to breastfeed.

-Tell your HCP about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
+Tell your HCP about all your medicines, including prescription and over-the-counter medicines, vitamins, and herbal supplements.

-Nurtec ODT (rimegepant) orally disintegrating tablets is a prescription medicine for the acute treatment of migraine attacks with or without aura in adults.
-Nurtec ODT is not used as a preventive treatment of migraine.
+Nortec ODT (rimegepant) orally disintegrating tablets is a prescription medicine for the acute treatment of migraine attacks with or without aura in adults.
+Nortec ODT is not used as a preventive treatment for migraine.
 It is not known if Nurtec ODT is safe and effective in children.

-Please visit profile page for full Prescribing Information and Patient Information.
+Please visit the profile page for full Prescribing Information and Patient Information.